-Formulated for a night out (think: your date nights, nighttime wedding reception, honeymoon, etc.), Celine's Black Tie is an impeccably tailored fragrance.
+Formulated for a night out (think date nights, nighttime wedding receptions, and honeymoon outings), Celine's Black Tie is an impeccably tailored fragrance.
 Composed of orris butter, cedar, tree moss, and vanilla, it strikes just the right balance between musky and sweet.
 This unisex cologne will last for hours, making it well worth the high price tag.

 Byredo Mojave Ghost Eau de Parfum

 Escape city life and be transported to the Mojave Desert with this evocative scent.
 At first, it gives off notes of amber, violet, and magnolia, and as the blend is worn throughout the day, heady notes of musk and amber emerge.
 While it's on the subtle side of scents, it's still strong enough to garner plenty of compliments from anyone passing by.
-It's great for everyday wear or just for special occasions, too.
+It's great for both everyday wear and for special occasions.

 What to look for in a men’s cologne

 Personal fragrance is so, well, personal.
 The truth is, there are no rules when selecting a cologne.
 It all comes down to what smells right to you and what wears best on your skin.
 That's right, the same fragrance can smell different on your skin as it does on another person.
 First, decide if you'd rather lean into a woody or more fresh scent.
 It's also a good idea to consider how long scents are made to last–do you want something that lasts all day or a fragrance that only smells for a few hours between spritzes?

 If you're not sure what the best scent is for you, it's always a good idea to test out fragrances at a department store counter or boutique.
 Just don't try too many at once—take breaks with fresh air and a whiff of coffee beans, which are said to help reset and neutralize smells.

 What is the best way to apply cologne?